cuba-platform/ldap-addon/README.md

 ldap.expiringSessionsEnable = true
 ```

 **Note:** By default, if the component is enabled, users cannot log in to the system using CUBA credentials.
-If it is
+However,
-required to permit particular users to log in using CUBA credentials, their usernames should be specified as values
+you can permit particular users (e.g. system administrators)to log in using CUBA credentials by specifying their usernames
-of the `cuba.web.standardAuthenticationUsers` and `ldap.standardAuthenticationUsers` properties.
+as values of the `cuba.web.standardAuthenticationUsers` property.

 ## Additional Information